eclipse-edc/Connector/samples/04-file-transfer/README.md

 ### 3. Look up the contract agreement ID

 After calling the endpoint for initiating a contract negotiation, we get a UUID as the response.
-This UUID is the ID of the `ContractNegotiation` instance that's been created on the consumer side.
+This UUID is the ID of the ongoing contract negotiation between consumer and provider.
 The negotiation sequence between provider and consumer is executed asynchronously in the background by a state machine.
 Once both provider and consumer either reach the `confirmed` or the  `declined` state, the negotiation is finished.
 We can now use the UUID to check the current status of the